manabuo/machine-learning-using-tensorflow/chapters/chapter6.md

     train_step = tf.train.GradientDescentOptimizer(learning_rate=learning_rate).minimize(loss=loss, global_step=global_step)
 ```

-The output of the \[`tf.nn.dynamic_rnn()`\] function is a tuple that contains cell outputs and the states for all timesteps.
-In order to make a prediction we are using the output of the last timestep or in this situation, it is also the last RNN state.
+The output of the \[`tf.nn.dynamic_rnn()`\] function is a tuple that contains cell outputs and the states for all time steps.
+In order to make a prediction we are using the output of the last time step or in this situation, it is also the last RNN state.
 The last output tensor then is passed to the dropout layer, which is used to prevent an overfitting.
 Function [`tf.layers.dropout()`](https://www.tensorflow.org/api_docs/python/tf/layers/dropout) requires only one parameter `inputs`.
 Dropout has to be applied only during the training phase and when we compute predictions or other calculation it has to be switched off.
 This can be achieved in two ways, first, passing different `rate` values for each phase or as we have done, by passing a `training` boolean.

 > Note: In this particular example, the dropout does not have the noticeable impact as our network is small.
 In the next example, we will show how to apply dropout to RNN cells.